passcod/blook/transcripts/queerly-there-special-01.md

 This was an experiment on if pre-transcribing something mechanically could help with manually transcribing it, or if it would be an impediment, or just neutral.
-This last episode concludes this run of three transcribing
+(Results: it really helps, especially if the diction is clear, as a large amount, over 90% here I'd say, is actually already there.
+All that remains is to correct the few odd words and arrange the text properly.)

-experiences: [the first][ie1] was a purely human transcription, and [the second][ie2] compared a human transcription to a machine transcription within the same corpus (although the post does not show overlapping parts).
+This last episode concludes this run of three transcribing experiences: [the first][ie1] was a purely human transcription, and [the second][ie2] compared a human transcription to a machine transcription, when multiple voices and accents are involved.
+(We both had trouble with those ones.)

 The machine transcription uses [IBM's Watson][stt] speech-to-text engine.